akilasams/coding-playbook/doc/typescript/ts-types/04-composing-types.md

 const object = backpack.get();

-// Since the backpack variable is a string, you can't pass a number to the add function. backpack.add(23); // Argument of type 'number' is not assignable to parameter of type 'string'.
+// Since the backpack variable is a string, you can't pass a number to the add function. backpack.add(23); // ERROR : Argument of type 'number' is not assignable to parameter of type 'string'.
 ```